cellgeni/cell_assignment/README.md

 4. Apply the affine transformation (if supplied).
 5. Convert coordinates into H&E full-resolution pixels.
 6. Build a KD-tree for efficient neighbour search.
-7. Perform greedy one-to-one centroid matching within a user-defined maximum distance.
+7. Perform greedy one-to-one centroid matching within a defined maximum distance.

 ---

-## Requirements

-Python ≥3.10

-Main dependencies

-- numpy
-- pandas
-- scipy
-- shapely
-- tifffile
-- matplotlib
-- pyarrow
-- fire

----

 ## License

-Specify your preferred license here.
+This project is distributed under the MIT License.
+See the `LICENSE` file for details.